microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 For preview datasets, make sure that you meet the criteria described in [Datasets, regions, and sinks](/graph/data-connect-datasets#datasets).
 These datasets are only available to customers who have opted in for them explicitly.

-For questions, please create a new Azure Support request with the details in the section above.
+For questions, create a new Azure support request, including the details mentioned in the previous section.

 ## What scenarios is Microsoft Graph Data Connect best for?